CCSWEC/Sp-2024-Portfolio-Website/README.md

+**PLS COMMENT ON YOUR CODE**

 # Sp-2024-Portfolio-Website
 Portfolio website for spring 2024 project
 You will be creating a portfolio website, how the website looks is entirely up to the group to discuss.

+I reccomend you create it as a Template, so other members can use it as their portfolio website.

 here are some challenges you can attempt (as a group or individuallly reminder that these do not have to be implemented, they are optional if you are looking for a challenge! )